HDG-Community/hdg-wiki-two/content/technology-concepts/xenodrugs.md

 > [!AFFINI]
 > Warning!
 Long-term usage of class-Z₀ is dangerous and will result in a wellness check if abused.

+## Less Common Xenodrug Classes
+Not all xenodrugs appear in every story, and some appear in very few.
+These, while part of the setting, are rarely named, but always avaliable as effects.

+- **Class-F:** Manipulates thought patterns.
+Can disrupt intrusive thoughts or facilitate haustoric implant-driven alterations in thought processes.
+- **Class-H:** Heightens suggestability and causes trancelike or hallucinatory mental states.
+- **Class-P:** Facilitates haustoric implant-driven body control, which may be partial or total.
+- **Class-S:** Alters perception of sensory data.
+May cause hallucinations, synaesthesia, or act as a filter to change how certain stimuli are perceived; for example, altering the sense of taste so everything tastes sweet.
+- **Class-V:** Facilitates the use of mods in biomodded sophonts.
+This may include preventing rejection of those mods or other effects that help sophonts use their new bodies.

 ### Unclassified Drugs
 In addition to the classes listed above, there are many medicines and drugs that fall outside of the defined classification system.
 One way of thinking about it could be to say that xenodrugs are “the kinky drugs”, even if they are also used as therapeutic modalities such as a Class-G or a Class-E.